DevTeam/Pure.DI/README.md

 }
 ```

-_It is important to note that our abstraction and our implementation do not know anything about any IoC/DI containers at all._
+_It is important to note that our abstraction and our implementation do not know anything about any IoC/DI containers or any frameworks at all._

 ### Let's glue all together

-Just add a package reference to [Pure.DI](https://www.nuget.org/packages/Pure.DI).
-Using NuGet packages allows you to optimize your application to include only the necessary dependencies.
+Add a package reference to [Pure.DI](https://www.nuget.org/packages/Pure.DI):

 - Package Manager